Huge new job opportunities in the Mid North and Yorke Peninsula through NDIS

 Recent modelling by the National Disability Insurance Agency shows up to 800 jobs will be created locally, up from about 200 existing jobs.

-Disability Minister Leesa Vlahos is in Whyalla today and is urging locals seeking work, or those looking for a new career direction, to consider a position in the disability sector.
+The State Government visited Whyalla today, urging locals seeking work, or those looking for a new career direction, to consider a position in the disability sector.

 The NDIS will transform the disability sector in South Australia, both for participants and service providers.
 Almost double the number of people living with disability in South Australia will have access to services through the NDIS.